Create and manage Network Load Balancer

 To change rules, follow these steps:

-1. Select the listener to make a rule change to on the set listener screen and click the [View/Change rules] button.
+1. Select the listener you wish to change a rule for on the change listener settings screen and click the [View/change rules] button.

 2. Select the rule to change on the view/change rules screen and click the [Change rules] button.